gerceboss/gerceboss/README.md

 ### About Me 😄
 * Hey there, I am Nilav Prajapati.
-* A 2nd Year Undergraduate student in Computer Science and Technology at [IIT Roorkee](https://www.iitr.ac.in).
+* A 3nd Year Undergraduate student in Computer Science and Technology at [IIT Roorkee](https://www.iitr.ac.in).
 * Developer at [BlocSoc](https://github.com/BlocSoc-iitr).

 <hr>

 ### Interested In
-* Open Source softwares
+* Cryptography
-* Computer systems
+* Learning about distributed systems
 * Software Development
 * Blockchain development